Tag: Emily Thornberry

 The below Parliamentary question was asked by Emily Thornberry on 2015-11-05.

-To ask the Secretary of State for Work and Pensions, how many self-employed people in receipt of universal credit reported earnings lower than the minimum income floor in the most recent month for which figures are available.
+To ask the Secretary of State for Work and Pensions, how many people in receipt of universal credit are self-employed.

 Priti Patel